Belarusian opposition: Establishment of the Belarusian Popular Front

-On 24 and 25 June 1989 the Belarusian Popular Front “Revival” (Адраджэньне) was formally established with Pazniak as chairman.
+On 24 and 25 June 1989, the Belarusian Popular Front “Revival” (Адраджэньне) was formally established with Pazniak as chairman.

+This group carried out an anti-communist manifestation on 7 November 1990, the anniversary of the October Revolution, under the Lenin Monument in Minsk in front of the Supreme Soviet of the Byelorussian SSR, in memory of the regime's victims.

 1991 Belarusian Strikes

 The 1991 Belarusian Strikes were a series of nationwide strikes and pro-independence rallies against the Soviet authorities and their policies.
 Falling living standards and unemployment along with Glasnost and Perestroika policies also sparked massive demonstrations and unrest by mostly young people, demanding democracy and leading labour protests across Belarus.

-In 1990, Belarus held its first competitive parliamentary elections to the Supreme Soviet, which upon the dissolution of the Soviet Union declared Belarus an independent nation.
+In 1990, Belarus held its first competitive parliamentary election to the Supreme Soviet, which upon the dissolution of the Soviet Union declared Belarus an independent nation.